aizatto/url-shortener/README.md

 - Using initial offset of `asa` or `31793`
 - Using `asa` so I start with using the left side of the keyboard
 - I want to start with an offset to reserve shorter urls

+# Developer Notes

+Why JavaScript?

+- I originally wanted to use Go Lang because:
+  - I like the language
+  - Typesafe
+  - Reusable skills for building other backend/frontend systems
+  - No Promises, or indent hell
+  - `gofmt` for consistency
+- Unfortunately "serverless-offline" doesn't support Go Lang
+- I was already familiar with JavaScript

+Naming conventions:

+- ${stage} as a prefix
+  - API Gateway uses it as the basepath, so I figure we should just use it in the beginning
+  - Visually groups the same stage together

+Should the default be to reuse a shorturl or create a new one?

+- Currently opting to create a new one